HidetoKimura/carnd_mpc_project/README.md

 ### environment value
 * `Lf` - Distance between the front of the vehicle and its center of gravity

-And the simulator pass the following parameters.
+And the simulator pass the following information.

-### parameters from the simulator
+### information from the simulator

 * `ptsx` (Array<float>) - The global x positions of the waypoints.
 * `ptsy` (Array<float>) - The global y positions of the waypoints.
 This corresponds to the z coordinate in Unity